 - Fitness has a lot to do with what you eat, not just how much you exercise.

-- Quantity of calories is very important, but it’s not everything.
+- The quantity of calories is very important, but it’s not everything.

 - Quantity and quality of exercise are important.
 I could never commit to going to a gym because I hated being in the gym.
-I could always commit to play tennis, but that required another person, or some group I could join.
+I could always commit to playing tennis, but that required another person or some group I could join.